os-climate/physrisk/docs/handbook/onboarding.rst

 On-boarding a model based on a damage/disruption curve
 ------------------------------------------------------

-A vulnerability distribition can be inferred directly from a damage/disruption curve:
+A vulnerability distribution can be inferred directly from a damage/disruption curve:

 .. image:: onboarding/disruption_curve.png
   :width: 500